 Right outside Jesse Eddington’s front door in Hannibal is Ben Lomond Street, an old Civil War road.
 It climbs at a steep angle for 200 yards to an overlook where you can see most of town and a sliver of Illinois across the Mississippi River.

 Each evening, Eddington takes “the love of my life,” a one-eyed white Cairn terrier named Sweet Caroline, up the hill for another look.
-Eddington recently turned 87 and has lived at the same address for about half that time, but the view never gets old.
+Eddington, 88, has lived at the same address for about half that time, but the view never gets old.

 In May 2017, Eddington wondered how much longer he would be making the climb.
 He was often short of breath and occasionally confused.
 An echocardiogram revealed a severe case of aortic valve stenosis — a narrowing of the opening where blood leaves the heart.